liamwilley/emerald/_posts/2017-01-31-How-Do-We-Compete-With-AI-For-Jobs-in-The-Future?.md

 ---
-title: How Do We Compete With AI For Jobs in The Future?
+title: HOW DO WE COPETE WITH AI FOR JOBS IN THE FUTURE?
 ---

 In what is the debate of the century, I keep getting asked this question at conferences and meetings with potential students, job-seekers, and business owners.
 I wish the answer was simple, but like most things in life, nothing is truly binary.